-To give you an idea of the terminology I’ll be using to distinguish the different parts while communicating where they each lay in the hierarchical structure I’ve put a list below with the corresponding terms in the place of the names.

-Topic

-Portion

-Section

-Sub-Section

-Some other terminology I may use is:

-Accessible: The ability of EVERYONE to access

-Inclusive: The descriptor or action of including more

-Assistive Technology: A technology that assists a person in some task.
-Usually something they couldn’t do without it.

-Accessible Technology: A technology that promotes accessibility

-Inclusive Technology: A technology that has a more inclusive audience
+Approaches

 Single Course Approach

-Creating an individual course allows students to explore accessibility and its implications in software development in a complete and in-depth way allowing the subject matter to extradite itself from “getting lost in the shuffle” as it might be in the more integrated approach.
+Creating an individual course allows students to explore accessibility and its implications in software development in a complete and in-depth way allowing the subject matter to extradite itself from getting lost in the shuffle as it might be in the more integrated approach.
 Further to this point, it allows full exploration of the standards and technologies used to create technologies for persons living with disabilities perhaps even fostering a curiosity in some students leading them to pursue a graduate degree here at the University of Manitoba.
-Potential drawbacks I see are: it would be costly with little guarantee of attendance from students especially initially; very few local experts or people who know the subject matter well enough and there is very little if any accreditation or certification for students or the class in generasl.
+Potential drawbacks I see are: it would be costly with little guarantee of attendance from students especially initially; very few local experts or people who know the subject matter well enough and there is very little if any accreditation or certification for students or the class in general.

 Course Outline